-The Oscillator Start-up Timer (OST) provides 1024 oscillator cycles (from OSC1 input) delay after the PWRT delay is over (if enabled).
+The Oscillator Start-up Timer (OST) provides a 1024 oscillator cycle (from OSC1 input) delay after the PWRT delay is over (if enabled).
 This helps to ensure that the crystal oscillator or resonator has started and stabilized.

-The OST time-out is invoked only for XT, LP and HS modes and only on Power-on Reset, or wake-up from SLEEP.
+The OST time-out is invoked only for XT, LP and HS modes and only on Power-on Reset or wake-up from Sleep.